Skip to main content

 analysis_typestringYesside_viewside_view or back_view

-heightnumberNo170Runner height in centimeters
+heightnumberNo1.70Runner height in meters

 weightnumberNo70Runner weight in kilograms